Chinese numerology

 Some numbers are believed by some to be auspicious or lucky (吉利, jílì) or inauspicious or unlucky (不吉, bùjí) based on the Chinese word that the number sounds similar to.
-The numbers 2, 3, 6, and 8 are generally considered to be lucky, while 4 is considered unlucky.
+The numbers 6 and 8 are widely considered to be lucky, while 4 is considered unlucky.
 These traditions are not unique to Chinese culture, with other countries with a history of Han characters also having similar beliefs stemming from these concepts.

 Zero

 The number 0 (零, líng) is the beginning of all things and is generally considered a good number, because it sounds like 良 (pinyin: liáng), which means 'good'.